jadonk/cloud9-examples/BeagleBone/Black/bone101/tempPressureREADME.md

-# BMP085 I2C pressure/temperature sensor graphing demo
+# BMP085 I2C pressure/temperature sensor demo
+The BMP085 is a readily available pressure/temperature sensor using I2C.
+It is directly supported by the Linux kernel, so all you have to do is ask the kernel to load the driver and then start reading values.

 ![alt text](tempPressure.png "I2C pressure/temperature sensor")